Azure/ResourceModules/modules/synapse/workspace/README.md

 ### Parameter: `privateEndpoints.roleAssignments`

 Optional.
-Array of role assignment objects that contain the 'roleDefinitionIdOrName' and 'principalId' to define RBAC role assignments on this resource.
-In the roleDefinitionIdOrName attribute, you can provide either the display name of the role definition, or its fully qualified ID in the following format: '/providers/Microsoft.Authorization/roleDefinitions/c2f4ef07-c644-48eb-af81-4b1b4947fb11'.
+Array of role assignments to create.

 - Required: No
 - Type: array